open-mmlab/mmpose/projects/mmpose4aigc/README.md

 ### Step 2: Generate a Skeleton Image

-Run following command to generate a skeleton image:
+Run the following command to generate a skeleton image:

 ```shell
 # generate a skeleton image